College Counseling

 Our Process

-During 9th and 10th grade, Thacher’s emphasis is on students’ successful and healthy transition to our community.
-Again, making the most of this opportunity and establishing their place here is the best foundation for the college search.
-In these two years, with the guidance of their advisors and teacher, students will map out a course of study that inspires their intellect while meeting college admission requirements.
-In the winter of junior year, college counselors begin meeting individually with each student to get to know them and help them create a college list that meets their interests and needs.
+In 9th and 10th grade, Thacher’s educational philosophy is grounded in each student's successful and healthy transition to our community.
+Making the most of this opportunity and establishing their place here is the best foundation for the college search.
+During these two years, with the guidance of their advisors and teachers, students will map out a course of study that inspires their intellect while meeting college admission requirements.
+In the winter of 11th grade, college counselors begin meeting individually with each student to get to know them and help them create a college list that meets their interests and needs.
 Preliminary SAT and ACT testing takes place in the winter and spring.
-During the fall of senior year, students attend a weekly college class and continue to meet one-on-one with counselors as they finalize and submit their applications.
+During the fall of senior year, students attend a weekly college class and continue their one-on-one meetings with counselors to finalize and submit their applications.
 For a more detailed overview of our process, click here.

 Learning About Colleges Worldwide

 The Covid pandemic transformed the college recruitment process in myriad ways.
-Travel restrictions along with the advent of Zoom, has created a hybrid approach of in-person visits to high schools along with online opportunities.
+Travel restrictions along with the advent of Zoom, created a hybrid approach of in-person visits to high schools along with many online opportunities.
 This has allowed colleges to literally tap into every corner of the globe to find talented students.
-During these visit/meeting, students get information about the schools they’re interested in and an understanding of what each school values in its applicants.
-Additionally, starting in the Spring of 2021, Thacher was able to return to its partnership with Cate and southern California schools to sponsor a spring College Fair and Case Studies Workshop.
-This program brings about 40 college and university representatives to our campuses offering our students a unique introduction to the intricacies of the college selection process.
+During these visits/meetings, students gather information about the schools they’re interested in, as well as an understanding of what each school values in its applicants.

 Meet the Team